Sir George Williams affair: Overview

 In Montreal, the estimated population of black people was 7,000 in 1961, which increased to 50,000 by 1968.
 McGill University was the first choice of university for many students but, since they had a strict admission policy, they could not be easily accepted.
 Sir George Williams University had a more lenient admissions policy and accepted students from various backgrounds.
-Classes were offered during the day and night, which was convenient for many students.
+Classes were offered during the day and night (evening), which was convenient for many students.
 Sir George Williams University was very popular among international students.

 The occupation was sparked by the university's mishandling of racism allegations against assistant professor of biology Perry Anderson, who was accused of being biased in his grading of black students.
 In spring 1968, six black students from the West Indies accused Anderson of racism, charging that he had given them lower grades than what their work merited.
 One black student, Rawl Frederick, wrote a poem describing the atmosphere at Sir George Williams University.
 Entitled Man Trap, it read: "They designate institutions, we disintegrate in infernos, They consummate animals that abort us, Nursing grounds for dysgenic beasts, Developing ghettoes/employing social workers to create Negroes.
 Man-trap, I know your name, your face."

 Rodney John, one of the six students who made the complaint against Anderson, recalled in a 2019 interview: "What made it even more farcical was the experience of Terrence (Ballantyne, another student).
 He had a White lab partner.
 Terrence handed in his lab.
 His lab gets 7 out of 10.
 His lab partner borrows Terrence’s lab and copies it word for word.
 The guy gets the lab back and guess what?
 He gets a higher mark and doesn’t get any marks deducted for being late.
 Just imagine you have 13 students each with their own stories.
 This was a pattern."
 Additionally, it was charged that in the classroom Anderson would address black students as "mister" while he addressed White students by their first names, which was widely seen as evidence that he was prejudiced against his black students.
 In September 1968, the complaints against Anderson of racial bias were denied by the university administration.